Sailortown (Belfast): The Troubles

 Memorial plaque on St. Joseph's Chapel commemorating the two children killed in a 1972 UDA car bomb attack.

 On 21 July 1972, known as Bloody Friday, the Provisional IRA set off 22 bombs in Belfast; one of the explosions destroyed the premises of a seed merchant on Garmoyle Street.
 Stephen Parker, who at age 14 became the youngest victim of the day's bombings, was the son of the Reverend Joseph Parker, at the time chief chaplain of the Flying Angel Club.
 This was a seamen's mission in Sailortown located on Corporation Street, providing a temporary home for visiting sailors.
 Several months before Stephen was killed in the Cavehill Road blast, a bomb exploded in the vicinity of the mission and destroyed part of the building.

 On Halloween night 1972, two young Catholic girls, Paula Strong (aged 6) and Clare Hughes (4), were in costume dress and playing near a bonfire when a 100-pound car bomb planted by the Ulster Defence Association (UDA) exploded nearby outside Benny's Bar at the corner of Ship Street and Garmoyle Street.
 They were both killed in the blast and 12 customers inside the pub suffered injuries.
 There is a memorial plaque commemorating the girls on the façade of the defunct St. Joseph's church.

-Fireman Brian Douglas, a Protestant based at the old Whitla Street fire station, was shot to death on 7 February 1973 by loyalist paramilitaries whilst fighting a fire caused by street disturbances in Bradbury Place, Sandy Row.
+Fireman Brian Douglas, a Protestant based at the old Whitla Street fire station, was shot dead on 7 February 1973 by loyalist paramilitaries whilst fighting a fire caused by street disturbances in Bradbury Place, Sandy Row.
 A study room is dedicated to his memory at the new Whitla Street fire station which opened later that year.

 In February 2003, UDA brigadier John Gregg and associate Rab Carson were shot dead whilst travelling in a taxi in Nelson Street near the docks.
 They had just returned to Belfast after attending a Rangers F. C. match in Glasgow.
 The killing was carried out by rivals from the UDA's "C Company" as part of an internal feud.

 Notable residents

-Natives of Sailortown include poet and writer John Campbell.
-Paul Hill, one of the Guildford Four, spent his childhood in Sailortown before his family moved to west Belfast.
+Natives of Sailortown include Paul Hill, one of the Guildford Four, who spent his childhood in Sailortown before his family moved to west Belfast.
 Notorious street fighter, bootlegger and member of the Ulster Volunteers, Buck Alec Robinson, was also from the area, having been born in York Street and raised in Back Ship Street.
 He was often seen walking his two pet lions through Sailortown.
 The lions, which he had obtained from a visiting circus, were kept inside a cage in a back yard.
 He frequently invited local children in to see them.
+Footballer Jimmy Hasty was another Dockland resident.